leadustin/QIDI-up2date-english/Git-Backup/Autobackup.md

     RUN_SHELL_COMMAND CMD=backup_cfg
 ```
 We are approaching the end, but still need the "gcode_shell_command" tool.
 If you have installed Klippain Shake&Tune, this step is not necessary as Klippain Shake&Tune installs the script as well.
-If Klippain Shake&Tune has not yet been installed, there are now 2 ways to install it.
+If Klippain Shake&Tune has not yet been installed, there are now 2 options to install it.
 + Either via KIAUH via point 4 and then point 8.
-+ Way 2 would be via the following command in the console:
++ Option 2 would be via the following command in the console:

 ```bash
  wget -O ~/klipper/klippy/extras/gcode_shell_command.py https://raw.githubusercontent.com/th33xitus/kiauh/master/resources/gcode_shell_command.py